بسم الله الرحمن الرحيم

 – Between Rukne Yamami & Hujare Aswad

 Great precaution needs to be taken when going to kiss the Hajre Aswad, it is a great Sunnah but saving yourself from harming others is Fardh.
-Same applies to making Dua at the Multazam and going into the Hateeem.
-Brothers need to be fair to the women and sisters in these areas.
+The same applies to making Dua at the Multazam and going into the Hateeem.
+Brothers need to be fair to the women in these areas.
 We can’t just block them out.
-I wouldn’t advise women to try Hajre Aswad in busy periods I saw one woman try in Ramadhan and her Hijab came off or got pulled off… Astaghfirullah!
+I wouldn’t advise women to try and kiss the Hajre Aswad in busy periods I saw one woman trying to kiss it in Ramadhan and her Hijab came off or got pulled off… Astaghfirullah!
 “Prevention is better than cure.”
 The Multazam area is between the door of the Ka’bah and Hajre Aswad.
-There is enough room for men AND women if we are considerate, same in the Hateem to pray Salah and make dua.
+There is enough room for men AND women if we can be considerate, the same applies in the Hateem to pray Salah and make dua.

 “For verily, anyone who touches the Hajre Aswad is cleansed of his sins just as he was on the day his mother gave birth to him.”
 (Musnad lmam Ahmad)

 Thursday night, the Tawaf usually gets busier than normal.
-As local people come for Tawaf.
+As local people come for Tawaf because of Jumuah

 Women should not be praying loud in Tawaf.
-This year I saw a lady pray loud, whilst her group repeats after her.
+This year I saw a lady lead her group praying loud, whilst her group repeats after her.
+Women cannot be Imams!
 “Be not soft in speech, lest he in whose heart is a disease (of hypocrisy, or evil desire for adultery, etc.) should be moved with desire.”
 (Surah Al-Ahzab Ayah 32) Second is the Hadith found in “Sahih Bukhari” Narrated Abu Hurayrah (Allah be pleased with him)

 ‘The Prophet ﷺ said, “The saying ‘Subhan Allah’ is for men and clapping is for women.”
 (If something happens in the prayer, the men can invite the attention of the Imam by saying “Subhan Allah”.
 And women, by clapping their hands).
 Sahih Al-Bukhari Vol #2, Book #22, Hadith #295.